 |United Bank of India||607028|

-Remember, at the time of Aadhaar enrolment, your fingerprints and iris image were taken.
-These biometric data gets linked to the given Aadhaar number.
+Remember, at the time of Aadhaar enrollment, your fingerprints and iris image were taken.
+These biometric data gets linked to the Aadhaar number.
 These biometric data is unique to a person.
 No two person have the same iris image or fingerprints.

 Thus, your Aadhaar number can be verified by your finger prints.
 This biometric authentication makes Aadhaar the perfect proof for the banking transactions.
 Indeed, It has replaced the signature.